French Polynesia country brief

 In 2016, French Polynesia was admitted as a full member of the Pacific Islands Forum (PIF).

-In May 2021, the Australian Government established its first Consulate-General in Papeete as part of Australia's stepped-up engagement in the Pacific, announced by Prime Minister Scott Morrison in November 2018.
-Claire Scott was appointed as Australia's first Consul-General and commenced operations on 3 May 2021.
+In May 2021, the Australian Government established its first Consulate-General in Papeete.
+Claire Scott was appointed as Australia's first Consul-General and commenced operations on 4 May 2021 (Australian Eastern Standard Time).
 Previously, the Australian Consul-General in Noumea was accredited to French Polynesia.

 Visa waiver arrangements negotiated by Australia and France in 1998, and a working holiday-maker arrangement with France from 1 January 2004, have also been beneficial in promoting two-way exchange.